Defeat the Dark Soul

 “No, it’s not too late,” Visola responded in a dark tone.
 “We still have a few aces up our sleeves.”

 Kaela smiled as she watched Visola’s face filled with determination.
 She was right.
 They still had time.
 As long as they were alive, they had a chance of victory.

-“That’s right here aren’t going down that easily!
+“That’s right we aren’t going down that easily!
 We will put a stop to your plans!”
 Kaela stated.

-“Oh yeah… and how do you suppose you’ll get out of this.
+“Oh yeah… and how do you suppose you’ll get out of this?” another man asked.
 “There is no way we’re letting you leave here alive.”